MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 FROM inventory_mmmgkubv;
 ```

-It turned out that all dates are in the YYYY-MM-DD format, as shown in the screenshot below
+It turned out that all dates are in the YYYY-MM-DD format, as shown in the screenshot below.

 <img src="assets/screen_30.png" width="170"><img src="assets/screen_31.png" width="163"><img src="assets/screen_32.png" width="172"><img src="assets/screen_33.png" width="170">